Once you decide you want to start streaming on Twitch, the first logical question that should arise is “What game should I stream?”

 Ever since it was first introduced in The Witcher 3, Gwent has become one of the most loved card games on the market.

 A lot of people accepted the news that Gwent is getting the standalone game with a warm welcome.
-Because of that, it’s not a surprise game is becoming so popular amongst streamers too.
+Because of that, it’s not a surprise this card game is becoming so popular amongst streamers too.

 The most probable reason for this is the introduction of competitive Gwent tournaments, with live rewards and professional teams.